nypl-spacetime/surveyor/app/containers/AboutPage/about.md

 #### Historic addresses!
 How do I handle them?

 As history buffs and others know, New York City’s addresses aren't  static through time.
 Since street names change and numerical addresses have been reassigned throughout the years.
-How to accurately map historic materials is one of the big challenges we’re tackling with the Space/Time project.
+How to accurately map historic materials is one of the big challenges we’re tackling with the NYC Space/Time Directory project.
 For Surveyor, pin the item based on the physical location rather than the street address.

 #### How do I tag an item when the buildings don’t exist anymore?